Timing Belt Replacement Cost Guide

 How much does a timing belt cost to replace?

-Most jobs run $500 to $1,000, or $700 to $1,500 if the water pump is replaced at the same time.
+Most jobs run $500 to $1,000, or $700 to $1,500 with the water pump included.
+Labor is the larger share of both figures.

 When should a timing belt be replaced?